mayflower/baseboxes/lxc.md

 ## Prerequired

-1. Install go and config your go environment.
+1. Install go in version >= 1.4 and config your go environment.
   * Create a directory for the go development.
   * Set environment GOPATH to this directory.
-  * Install package for git and Bazaar.
+  * Install package for git, Bazaar and Mercurial.
 2. Prepare or select a writeable directory in your PATH to install the binaries
+3. Add the bin directory in your GOPATH to your PATH environment.
 3. Call the shell script lxc-packer-build.sh with the target path as first parameter.

 ## Packer lxc box